LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 ![system-preferences-password](pictures/system-preferences-password.png?classes=border&height=650px)

-Once you have entered your password you will see a "System software from developer "Oracle America, Inc" has been updated towards the bottom of your settings window.
+Once you have entered your password you will see a "System software from developer "Oracle America, Inc" has been updated towards the bottom of your Security & Privacy window.
 Click the `Allow` button.

 ![allow-oracle-software](pictures/allow-oracle-software.png?classes=border&height=650px)